stevenduval/interactive_form/README.md

 ## Getting Started

-The jQuery code within this project adds form validation and interactive abilities to the form depending upon the options that are selected.
+The jQuery code within this project adds form validation and interactive functionality to the form depending upon the options that are selected.

 ### Installing